Vortexdude/src/drupal/kickstart/README.md

-# Setup Drupal in Azure Web apps –
+# Setup apigee/kickstart in Azure Web apps

 1. Launch Azure web apps (PHP v8.1 runtime stack).
 If database is required please go with the `Try the new Web + Database experience` plan.
 > Note that PHP version should be `8.1`